Financial support

 What you could receive

-There is no automatic entitlement to an award and all applications are considered on their individual merits.
+There is no automatic entitlement to an award and applications are assessed on their individual merits.

 Who can apply

-• You are enrolled on a taught credit bearing course or research degree during the current academic year
+• are studying a taught credit-bearing course or research degree at Sheffield Hallam University during the 2025/26 academic year,

-• You are a home fee status student and studying a course that attracts a fee which is payable directly to Sheffield Hallam
+• are studying a course that attracts a fee payable directly to Sheffield Hallam University, and

 If you receive benefits and/or any other financial support, it is your responsibility to check whether receiving an award will affect your entitlement(s)/payments.

-If you are an international student, you can apply for the International Emergency Fund.
+If you are an international student, you should apply for the International Emergency Fund.

 When to apply